Improving the SEO of your WordPress site needs to be done in a specific order to get it done right.

 Takeaway: Take the time to write your page titles and meta descriptions so they all get green lights in Yoast.
 Every page, post, category and tag needs a unique set.

-Off-page SEO is basically anything that can improve your website ranking or domain authority that is not directly on your website.
+Off-page SEO techniques basically cover anything that can improve your website ranking or domain authority that is not directly on your website.

 This can be the most challenging aspect of SEO as it can take a lot of time and will cost money.
 The list below is in no particular order: